 Mom was born in Hyas, Saskatchewan on October 15th, 1926.
 She passed away on November 1st, 2019 at her home in Flin Flon, Saskatchewan at the age of 93.

-To send flowers in memory of Anne Gulka, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Anne Gulka, please visit our Heartfelt Sympathies Store.

 Mom was predeceased by her son Clifford Dean (1994), her Father Prokop (1975), Mother Nellie (1985), her Brothers Myroslaw (1959) and Peter (2009)

 She is survived by her children: Bonnie Klein, Rocky (Lois), Judy Gurba (Greg), Gail Lazar (Harvey), Gloria Dolan (Dan), Joyce Henderson (Lyle Gelinas).
 Her grandchildren: Bill Klein (Gisele), Jennifer Sparwood (Jason), Suzanne Gulka, Amanda Wandzura (Dan), Andrew Gurba (Tymin), Angela Thevenot (Ben), Tiffany Carther-Krone (Chris), Meagan Ircandia (Matthew), Brittany Dolan (Lee Anne Campbell), Kimberly Dolan (Jamie Emerton).
 Her great grandchildren: Hayden Klein; Kylee Sparwood; Austin, Ethan Wandzura; Ryan, Bradley, Sarah Thevenot; Olivia, Theodore Carther-Krone; Eleonora Ircandia